mtalyat/Minty-VsCode/minty-support/README.md

 ## Release Notes

-Check the README for all changes.
+Check CHANGELOG.md for all changes.

-### 1.1.0
+### 1.2.2

-- Fix blue colors for non-.minty files.
+- Fix "- " syntax highlighting.
-- Add openMintyDirectory command, which opens the local Minty directory, if any.
-Found at $(MINTY_PATH).
-- Update document link provider to check files within $(MINTY_PATH)/Data.
-- Add syntax highlighting for macros when used.

-### 1.0.4
+### 1.2.1

-- Fix README to have correct keyboard shortcuts.
+- Fix UUID syntax highlighting.
-- Rename color theme to "Minty."

-### 1.0.3
+### 1.2.0

-- Adjust blue colors to be lighter.
+- Improve template generation.
+Now uses names instead of extensions to increase ease of use.
+- Add findAssetUUID command, which allows you to search for an asset via its name or UUID, and copy its UUID without having to open the file.
+- Add findAssetPath command, which allows you to search for an asset via its name or UUID, and copy its path without having to open the file.